History of the Democratic Republic of the Congo: Belgian Congo (1908–60)

 During the 1940s and 1950s, the Congo experienced an unprecedented level of urbanization and the colonial administration began various development programs aimed at making the territory into a "model colony".
 Notable advances were made in treating diseases such as African trypanosomiasis.
+Living standards improved noticeably for parts of the Congolese population between 1945 and 1960.
 One of the results of these measures was the development of a new middle class of Europeanised African évolués in the cities.
 By the 1950s the Congo had a wage labor force twice as large as that in any other African colony.
 The Congo's rich natural resources, including uranium—much of the uranium used by the U.S. nuclear programme during World War II was Congolese—led to substantial interest in the region from both the Soviet Union and the United States as the Cold War developed.